Thomas-Metcalf/Portfolio/Personal/3D/lowPolyBarrel/lowPolyBarrel.md

 # Low Poly Barrel

 This was my first attempt at using Adobe Substance Painter before I use it properly in my 2nd year of university.
 The modelling process also involved a few new techiques to make the process faster and more efficient.
+It was made following a tutorial by Vertmode.

 ## Images